AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

+### Assigning a role to a member

+1. Assigning roles to a member

+    1. Prerequisites: List all members using the `list` command.
+At least one member in the list.

+    1. Test case: `assign-role 1 r/team lead r/treasurer`<br>
+       Expected: First member in the list is assigned the roles "team lead" and "treasurers".

+    1. Test case: `assign-role 0 r/team lead`<br>
+       Expected: No role is assigned to a member due to the invalid index input not in the list.
+An error message is displayed.

+    1. Test case: `assign-role 1 r/`<br>
+       Expected: No role is assigned to a member due to the invalid role input.
+An error message is displayed.

+### Deleting a role of a member

+1. Deleting roles of a member

+    1. Prerequisites: List all members using the `list` command.
+At least one member in the list and has roles assigned (eg "team lead" and "treasurer").

+    1. Test case: `delete-role 1 r/team lead r/treasurer`<br>
+       Expected: The roles "team lead" and "treasurer" of the first member in the list will be removed.

+    1. Test case: `delete-role 0 r/team lead`<br>
+       Expected: No role is removed from a member due to the invalid index input not in the list.
+An error message is displayed.

+    1. Test case: `delete-role 1 r/director`<br>
+       Expected: An error message will be displayed as the specified member does not have the specified role.

+### Creating a subcommittee

+1. Creating a new subcommittee
+    1. Prerequisites: ExcoLink does not already contain a subcommittee "Logistics" (case-insensitive).

+    1. Test case: `add-sc sc/Logistics`
+       Expected: If not already in subcommittee list view, GUI switches to subcommittee list view.
+New subcommittee "Logistics" is added to the list.

+    1. Test case: `add-sc sc/UI/UX`
+       Expected:  No subcommittee is added and list view does not change.
+Error shown in status message indicating that the subcommittee name is invalid.

+2. Attempting to create a duplicate subcommittee
+    1. Prerequisites: ExcoLink already contains a subcommittee "Tech" (case-insensitive).
+       The sample data should already guarantee this.

+    1. Test case: `add-sc sc/Tech`
+       Expected: No subcommittee is added and list view does not change.
+Error shown in status message indicating that the subcommittee already exists.

+    1. Test case: `add-sc sc/tEch`
+       Expected: Similar to previous.

+### Listing all subcommittees

+1. Running command to list all subcommittees while initially displaying list of members
+    1. Prerequisites: List all members using the `list` command.

+    1. Enter: `list-sc`
+       Expected: List of subcommittees is displayed.
+List of members is no longer displayed.

+### Deleting a subcommittee

+1. Deleting an existing subcommittee that has one or more members assigned to it.
+    1. Prerequisites: As per sample data, ExcoLink contains a subcommittee "Tech" with members Alex Yeoh and David Li assigned to it.
+The subcommittee has display index 1 in the subcommittee list.
+Next, the user must switch to the subcommittee list view using `list-sc`.

+    1. Enter: `delete-sc 1`
+       Expected: The subcommittee "Tech" is deleted from the list.

+    1. Next, enter: `list`
+       Expected: List of members is displayed.
+Members Alex Yeoh and David Li are now shown to have no subcommittee.

+### Unassigning a member from a subcommittee

+1. Unassigning a member from a subcommittee

+    1. Prerequisites: List all members using the `list` command.
+       At least one member in the list, at least one subcommittee has been created and the member is in that subcommittee.

+    1. Test case: `unassign-sc 1`<br>
+       Expected: The first member in the list will be removed from their subcommittee.
+    1. Test case: `unassign-sc 0`<br>
+       Expected: An error message is displayed as the index given is invalid.
+    1. Test case: `unassign-sc 4`<br>
+       Expected: An error message is displayed as member specified is not in any subcommittee.
+An error message is shown.

+### Listing members in a subcommittee

+1. Listing members of a specific subcommittee

+    1. Prerequisites: List all members using the `list` command or list all subcommittees using `list-sc` command.
+       At least one subcommittee exists in either list views.

+    1. Test case: `list-sc-members sc/Tech` <br>
+       Expected: Displays only members belonging to the Tech subcommittee.
+Success message is displayed.
+       Timestamp in the status bar is updated.

+    1. Other incorrect list subcom members commands to try: `list-sc-members`, `list-sc-members sc/INVALID_SUBCOM`<br>
+       Expected: No subcommittee member displayed.
+Error details shown in the status message.
+Status bar remains the same.

 ### Saving data

 1. Dealing with missing data files